 By the 1990’s much of the Las Vegas 4.2-mile Strip was taken up.
 However, a few managed to squeeze in among them were:

 - New York New York

 Sadly, the 1990’s marked the last strong decade for Las Vegas Casinos.
-Post-1990’s began the closure, implosions and replacement of many beloved casinos.
+Post-1990’s began the closure, implosions and INSERT ment of many beloved casinos.
 Veterans of the Strip will still remember the fallen iconic casinos such as The Stardust.

 The fall of Las Vegas Casinos vs the rise of online casinos

 During the golden era of Las Vegas (1950-1999) casinos seemed untouchable.
 Whilst the world waged war, casinos showcased the best of glitzy entertainment.
 Nobody thought that the lights of many casinos would ever go out.